Exempt allowances for payroll tax

-- Averaging method - if it is difficult to separate private and business use, you can calculate the vehicle's business use over 12 weeks and determine business kilometres as a percentage of the vehicle's total use.
+- Averaging method - if it is difficult to separate private and business use, you can calculate the vehicle's business use over a continuous period of at least 12 weeks and determine business kilometres as a percentage of the vehicle's total use.
 In those 12 weeks, you must record the:

 Night Pty Ltd uses the averaging method to calculate Bob's exempt kilometres for October 2016.
 Bob's log book from 1 July 2016 to 23 September 2016 shows that he travelled 50,000km.
 The business portion was 40,000km.
 In October, Bob travels 20,000km in total and receives an allowance of $18,000.